bullhorn/rest-api-docs/source/includes/_search.md

 }
 ```

 Retrieves a list of entities.
-For long `query` values, always use this version of the search operation rather than the GET version.
+To avoid hitting URL length limits, always use this version of the search call rather than the GET version for `query` values that exceed 7500 characters in length.
 Place the `query` in JSON format in the request body.
 For example:
 ```
 {"query": "id:10125 10126 10127 10128 10129 10130 10131 10132 10133 10134 10135 10136 10137 10138 17376 26865 67604 67605 80203 80204 80205 80206 80207 80208 80209 80210 80211 80212 80213 80214"}
 ```